Iquitos Amazon River

-Our lodge on the Tahuayo River has access to an enormous variety of ecosystems that you can explore during your stay, as well as many indigenous communities downriver.
+Our lodge on the Tahuayo River, a tributary of the mighty Amazon River, offers access to an enormous variety of ecosystems that you can explore during your stay, as well as many indigenous communities downriver.
 Individual English-speaking indigenous male and female guides are available to guide guests at their own personal pace and according to their particular interests.
 This is an ideal destination for travelers who prefer not to travel with a large group on a prearranged itinerary.

 You can choose from a photographer’s pace, a relaxed pace or a ruggedly adventurous pace, focusing on birdwatching, canoeing, canopy exploration, fishing or indigenous culture.
 It is possible to be active during excursions from before breakfast or well into the evening.
 Ask us about our selection of activities: